reeddunkle/Codjo/Talking_Points/Optimizing_Part1.md

 These topics — complexity, optimization, and "big O" — are notoriously confusing for beginners.
 They feel intimidating, confusing, and ambiguous.
 That's OK.
 It's normal.
 For now, just learn to be okay with those feelings.

-You need to know enough to be able to talk about this stuff with an interviewer, and to be able to spot and improve costly code.

-In this part, I'm going to get the worst out of the way first.
+You need to know enough to be able to talk about this stuff with an interviewer, and to be able to spot and improve costly code, so, in this part I'm going to go over that first.
 I'll introduce the topics, and provide explanations and code examples.
 This part will be a tad more academic and boring.
 Just read it and take in as much as you can for now.
 This will help you "talk shop" with an interviewer.
-You'll want to know this stuff, but for now don't let it bog you down too much.
+You'll want to know this stuff more thoroughly in the future, but for now don't let it bog you down too much.

 In [Part 2](https://github.com/reeddunkle/Codjo/blob/master/Talking_Points/Optimizing_Part2.md), I'll re-cap by providing a list of code examples and their complexities.
 I'll pair the code with terms so that you can spot the patterns.
 The list is going to be incomplete.
 On one hand you want to get a feel for how costly certain coding maneuvers are, and simultaneously you want to learn the benchmark complexities for common algorithms.